-The Katy Trail is a jogging, walking, inline skating, and bicycling path that runs through the Uptown and Oak Lawn areas of Dallas, Texas, following the path of the old Missouri‐Kansas‐Texas Railroad, which was formally known as MKT or the Katy.
+The Katy Trail is a jogging, walking, inline skating and cycling path that runs through the Uptown and Oak Lawn areas of Dallas, Texas, following the path of the old Missouri‐Kansas‐Texas Railroad, which was formerly known as MKT or the Katy.

-The construction work to convert the unused 3.5 mile long railway track into a hiking trail took place between 2000 and 2007.
-Since its completion, the hiking trail has seen serveral expansions and is currently undergoing a final extension.
-The new part is 0.65 miles long and will include 2 pedestrian bridges.
+The construction work to convert the unused railway track into a hiking trail took place between 2000 and 2007.
+Since its completion, the hiking trail has seen several expansions.

-The project requires unique engineering and structural monitoring approaches due to the fact that one of the bridges over Mockingbird Lane sits atop a DART tunnel.
-To push the bridge foundation away from the tunnel, a cantilever suspension bridge design had to be utilized .
-This step is crucial to monitor movements across the existing cracks in the tunnel lining and the rotation of the retaining structure.
+One of these, spanning 0.65 miles and including two pedestrian bridges, required unique engineering and structural monitoring because one of the bridges was atop a Dallas Area Rapid Transit (DART) tunnel.
+A cantilever suspension bridge design had to be used to push the bridge foundation away from the tunnel.
+It was crucial to monitor movements across existing cracks in the tunnel lining, along with the rotation of the retaining structure.

 The instrumentation and monitoring scheme was designed and carried out by HNTB and Rebcon.

 Our New Jersey partner, Specto Technology, supplied crack meters, tiltmeters, our Loadsensing wireless data units and a gateway.
 Specto Technology used Argus software for web-based management and reporting, and gave Rebcon technical support relating to the installation and commissioning of all automated instruments.